The results of our experiments cannot be attributed to experimenter suggestion or subject suggestibility. – A Blog by Dr. Michael Persinger.

 NOTE: This blog is hosted by a colleague.

-Healey F, Persinger MA, Koren SA.
-“Enhanced hypnotic suggestibility following application of burst-firing magnetic fields over the right temporoparietal lobes: a replication.”
-International Journal of Neuroscience.
-1996 Nov;87(3-4): 201-7.
+Healey, Faye, Michael A. Persinger, and S. A. Koren.
+“Enhanced hypnotic suggestibility following application of burst-firing magnetic fields over the right temporoparietal lobes: A replication.”
+International journal of neuroscience 87.3-4 (1996): 201-207.

-Corradini, Paula L. Collins, Mark W. G. Persinger Dr. Michael A. “Facilitation of Declarative Memory and Congruent Brain States by Applications of Weak, Patterned Magnetic Fields: The Future of Memory Access?”
-International Journal of Humanities and Social Science Vol. 4, No. 13; November 2014, 30
+Corradini, Paula L.; Mark W. G. Collins; Dr. Michael A. Persinger “Facilitation of Declarative Memory and Congruent Brain States by Applications of Weak, Patterned Magnetic Fields: The Future of Memory Access?”
+International Journal of Humanities and Social Science Vol. 4, No. 13; November 2014

 Whissell, P.D. , Persinger, M.A.; “Developmental effects of perinatal exposure to extremely weak 7 Hz magnetic fields and nitric oxide modulation in the Wistar albino rat ” International Journal of Developmental Neuroscience 25 (2007) 433–439